AugustBirkCode/Veros/README.md

   </a>
 </p>

-Veros, the crazy ass *versatile ocean simulator*, is just that: A powerful tool that makes high-performance ocean modeling approachable and fun.
+Veros, the *versatile ocean simulator*, is just that: A powerful tool that makes high-performance ocean modeling approachable and fun.
 Since it is a pure Python module, the days of struggling with complicated model setup workflows, ancient programming environments, and obscure